mdibella-dev/mdb-theme-gutenberg/README.md

 - Improve: Use frontend style as editor style
 - Improve: Code style: Change array notation
 - Improve: Code style: Change clamping style
+- Improve: Code style: Use WP standard for control structures
 - Improve: Move site component files to a new position.
 - Improve: Add exception handling in block-patterns.php
 - Bugfix: Use correct gap on core/media-text block when stacked on mobile